Classacre/22938292_Dissertation/README.md

 **Note:**
 - The primary Seurat object used for these analyses (`Oliva_dataset/integrated_col_trajectories.rds`) is not included in this repository, as it is not yet published or publicly available.
 Users will not be able to reproduce the full analysis or generate the same results until this dataset is released.
+- The methylation datasets from Cahn et al. ([PubMed](https://pubmed.ncbi.nlm.nih.gov/39632087/)) and Bewick et al. ([PNAS](https://www.pnas.org/doi/10.1073/pnas.1604666113)) are included in `Methylation_Data/` and are publicly available.
 - The GBM gene list (`gbM_data/unique_gbm_genes.csv`) is included in this repository.
-It is a consensus set of GBM genes derived using a script that processes data from Cahn et al ([PubMed](https://pubmed.ncbi.nlm.nih.gov/39632087/)) and Bewick et al ([PNAS](https://www.pnas.org/doi/10.1073/pnas.1604666113)).
-The raw data from these studies is not included here.
+It is a consensus set of GBM genes derived using a script that processes data from Cahn et al. and Bewick et al.

 All code and workflow steps are provided for transparency and future reproducibility.